APOL1-mediated kidney disease

 About APOL1-mediated kidney disease (AMKD)

 The APOL1 gene is part of the APOL gene family, which plays a role in innate immunity, our body’s built-in system to fight threats.
 We all have the APOL1 gene, and it’s present in many tissues, including the kidneys.
 Over the past 3,000 to 10,000 years, the gene evolved in specific ways in people who lived in Western and Central Africa, to protect them from resistant forms of the parasite that causes African human trypanosomiasis.
 As people from these regions have migrated around the world, they have taken these certain genetic variants in the APOL1 gene with them.
-Today, people of African ancestry may carry these APOL1 variants, including (but not limited to) people who identify as Black, African American, Afro-Caribbean and Latino/Latina.
+Today, people of African ancestry may carry these APOL1 variants, including people who may identify as Black, African American, Afro-Caribbean and Latino/Latina.

-Having two variants in the APOL1 gene is associated with increased risk of kidney disease, known as APOL1-mediated kidney disease (AMKD).
-AMKD can have various clinical presentations including (but not limited to) focal segmental glomerulosclerosis (FSGS), hypertension-attributed kidney disease, membranous nephropathy, or nephrotic syndrome.
+Having two APOL1 risk variants is associated with an increased risk of this form of kidney disease, known as APOL1-mediated kidney disease (AMKD).

 There are currently no approved treatments that address the underlying cause of AMKD.
 Even with treatment, people with AMKD often progress to kidney failure.
-Kidney failure is treated with frequent, long-term dialysis or a kidney transplant.
+Kidney failure is treated with dialysis or a kidney transplant.
 Both require lifelong treatment and follow-up and carry a high mortality risk.

 The Vertex approach

 We’re focused on researching and discovering potential medicines aimed at treating the underlying cause of AMKD.
 In 2010, scientists discovered that people who inherit two variants in the APOL1 gene are at significantly increased risk of developing kidney disease.
 Research has also shown that the course of kidney disease is more rapidly progressive in patients with two APOL1 variants than in patients without them.
 That insight led our team to work to invent new investigational medicines to target the underlying cause of AMKD.
-We are investigating inaxaplin (formerly known as VX-147) and other small molecules aimed at inhibiting the function of the APOL1 protein.
+We are investigating inaxaplin and other small molecules aimed at inhibiting the function of the APOL1 protein.
 We continue to research, discover and develop a portfolio of small molecule inhibitors for the potential treatment of AMKD.

 Pipeline